Chukwuebukaoguejiofo/Programming_cheat_sheets/linux/bash/bash_tutorial2.md

 && # means run the first command and, if it succeeds with a 0 return code, run the next.
 || # means run the first command and, if it fails with a non-zero return code, run the next.

+Variable 	Use
+$# 	Stores the number of command-line arguments that were passed to the shell program.
+$?
+Stores the exit value of the last command that was executed.
+$0 	Stores the first word of the entered command (the name of the shell program).
+$* 	Stores all the arguments that were entered on the command line ($1 $2 ...).
+"$@" 	Stores all the arguments that were entered on the command line, individually quoted ("$1" "$2" ...).

 ```

 ###### Variables